torquefi/torque_docs/docs/overview/04_rewards.md

 # Torque Rewards

 <div class="intro-description">
-Torque implements a rewards system that creates natural value loops where TORQ is earned through real economic activity.
-This makes TORQ a byproduct of useful actions, ensuring sustainable tokenomics and long-term ecosystem growth.
-Staking rewards are distributed based on protocol activity.
+Torque implements a comprehensive rewards system that creates a natural value loop where TORQ tokens are earned through real economic activity.
+Users are rewarded for contributing to protocol growth through FX trading, payment processing, and liquidity provision.
+The system features dynamic multipliers, activity scoring, and volume-based tiers that incentivizes engagement while ensuring sustainable distribution aligned with protocol usage and value creation.
 </div>

 <div class="faq-container">